Laundry Room Closet Design

 Laundry Room Closet Ideas

 The term can describe a small closet in a laundry area or a closet that functions as the main laundry room.
-In either case, the ideas center on organization.
+The focus is always on functional layout and efficient storage.
 For a closet in a laundry room, it's the perfect place to hide cleaning supplies, the vacuum cleaner, and bulk paper towels, keeping the main room clear.
-For a closet that is the laundry room, the goal is to pack in function.
+If the closet doubles as the laundry space, maximize every inch.
 Use heavy-duty shelving to hold baskets for sorting (darks, lights, delicates).
-Install a sturdy wall-mounted rack for hanging clothes as they come out of the dryer.
-A fold-out surface streamlines the laundry workflow.
+A mounted rack provides space for freshly dried garments.
+A pull-out shelf, installed at a comfortable height, can serve as a quick folding station.

 Custom Laundry Closet